MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/privileges/privileges.md

 # Privileges

-Privileges is a feature in the Xbox Live Social platform.
+Privileges is one of the Xbox Live Social features.

 ## In this section